AdobeDocs/experience-manager-cloud-service.en/help/forms/oauth2-client-credentials-flow-for-server-to-server-integration.md

 # Integration of Salesforce application using OAuth 2.0 client credential flow {#configure-salesforce-with-ouath-2.0-client-credential}

 You can use OAuth 2.0 client credentials to integrate AEM Forms with the Salesforce application.
-OAuth 2.0 client credentials is a standard and secure method for direct communication without user involvement.
+OAuth 2.0 client credentials are a standard and secure method for direct communication without user involvement.

 ![Workflow while setting communication between AEM Forms and Salesforce application](/help/forms/assets/salesforce-workflow.png)
 AEM Forms exchanges the client credentials (consumer key and consumer secret), defined in the Salesforce connected application, to obtain an access token.